MicrosoftDocs/win32/desktop-src/Msi/apply-a-transform.md

 ---
-Description: 'The VBScript file WiUseXfm.vbs is provided in the Windows SDK Components for Windows Installer Developers.
-This sample shows how script can be used to apply a transform to a Windows Installer database.' ms.assetid: 'e647388e-5211-463d-9e3e-b502af01fc0c'
+Description: The VBScript file WiUseXfm.vbs is provided in the Windows SDK Components for Windows Installer Developers.
+This sample shows how script can be used to apply a transform to a Windows Installer database. ms.assetid: e647388e-5211-463d-9e3e-b502af01fc0c
 title: Apply a Transform
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Apply a Transform